Sold! Twin Cities homebuyers spur run on Duluth homes

 "I've been doing this for 25 years and until now everyone wanted open, open, open," said Dusek.
 "Now it's too noisy, we need more defined space for Zoom calls — Duluth is full of old houses that are more compartmentalized."

 Duluth is an expensive place to build new houses, in part because so many small parcels are already built out, and because the ancient rocky hillside on which it sits poses unique challenges.
-There are also few speculative developments as seen in fast-growing markets such as Fargo-Moorhead and St. Cloud.
+There are also few speculative developments as seen in fast-growing markets like Fargo-Moorhead and St. Cloud.

 "Larger lot sizes, topographical obstacles, and a lack of demand for large developments at scale all cause direct and indirect increases in home construction prices, in turn driving up the cost of new homes," concluded a 2018 housing cost study by Northspan Group, a business development nonprofit, which also found Duluth charges considerably higher fees compared to other cities roughly its size.